Ntsoarleng/TryHackMe-Walkthroughs/README.md

 📂 Full walkthrough: [`Network Services 2`](./NetworkServices2.md)
 ## 🌍 TryHackMe Room
 This project is based on the **TryHackMe** room: [Network Services 2](https://tryhackme.com/room/networkservices2).

+---

+🙋‍♀️ Author: Made by Ntsoareleng

+📅 Year: 2025

+🌱 Learning Python, cybersecurity, and cloud — one project at a time!